labsyspharm/cylinter/docs/modules/aggregateData.md

 parent: Modules
 ---

-1\. `aggregateData`: This module aggregates single-cell data from all tissues in an analysis into a combined feature table which is passed to downstream modules (automated).
+1\. `aggregateData`: Aggregates spatial feature tables from all tissues into a combined datafame that is passed between modules.
+This step is fully automated.

 ### No YAML configurations